 In order to promote this cash-in Capitol decided to release a medley single, having been inspired by the success of 'The Stars on 45 Beatles Medley'.
 They hired John Palladino to create this.
 He had been behind editing 'I Am the Walrus' for Capitol's Beatles album Rarities in 1980 and he had previously worked with Paul McCartney and Wings' on editing 'Band on the Run' and 'Silly Love Songs', which themselves are multi-part songs sharing similarities with medleys, but more important to Capitol, he had produced 'The Beach Boys' Medley'.
 'The Beatles Movie Medley' consisted of 'Magical Mystery Tour · All You Need Is Love · You've Got to Hide Your Love Away · I Should Have Known Better · A Hard Day's Night · Ticket to Ride · Get Back'.

-'The Beatles' Movie Medley' single was released two in the US on 22 March, 1982, two days before album Reel Music.
-In the UK EMI initially decided that this single was far too tacky to release and refused, however this led to numerous imports of the single coming in from America, so reluctantly two months later on 24 May EMI released 'The Beatles' Movie Medley' in the UK, having first dramatically improved the record's sound quality.
+'The Beatles' Movie Medley' single was released in the US on 22 March, 1982, two days before album Reel Music.
+In the UK EMI initially decided that this single was far too tacky to release and refused to, however this led to numerous imports of the single coming in from America.
+So reluctantly two months later on 24 May EMI released 'The Beatles' Movie Medley' in the UK, having first dramatically improved the sound quality of the UK version of the record.
 In the UK the single peaked at number 10 on 5 June and a promotional film was shown on Top of the Pops, with the single charting in at least 20 countries.
 Yet 'The Beatles Movie Medley' remains officially disapproved of, and has never been released again and is the only Beatles release not to be available on anything since the original 45.

 Starstruck